-CS161: Introduction to Computer Science Homework Assignment 4 due 2/22 by 11:59pm
+CS161: Introduction to Computer Science Homework Assignment 4

 The purpose of this homework assignment is to give you practice creating and using objects of type Scanner, String, and Random.
-Recall that these Java classes were written by some other programmer for your use.

 Creating objects in Java requires you to use the new keyword.
 Once an object is created, you can call (or invoke) a method on the object by using the dot operator.
 The most important thing to remember when creating and using objects is that all of your types need to match!